 To properly understand how all these factors impact biomarkers, we are constantly extracting information from peer-reviewed research on these relationships, and using it to form our "optimized zones."
 Therefore, as new, more cutting-edge research is published, we adjust accordingly.

-We also use a mega-database that contains information on age, sex, athletic activity, biomarker levels, etc. taken from the American population.
+We also use two large databases: One that contains information on age, sex, athletic activity, biomarker levels, etc. taken from the American population, and another that compares biomarker levels with age within our own users.
 With this, we are able to compare your biomarker levels with your peers' (demographically-speaking) to determine what is considered "normal" in that group.
 We then take this information one step further to differentiate between what’s "normal" and what’s "optimal."

 Ultimately, InsideTracker’s purpose is to provide personalized and practical information that empowers each individual to reach their goals, feel their best, and live longer and happier lives.
 By keeping up-to-date with relevant research, we are able to provide you with the best recommendations science has to offer.